Gabb-c/pig-translator/README.md

 ### Translation rules

-Separate each word into two parts.
-The first part is called the “prefix” and extends from the beginning of the word up to, but not including, the first vowel (The letter “y” will be considered a vowel).
-The rest of the word is called the “stem”.

-The translated text is formed by switching the order of the prefix and the stem, and adding the letters “ay” to the end.
-For example, “sandwich” is composed of “s” + “andwich” and translates into “andwichsay”, which is “andwich” + “s” + “ay”.
+Separate each word into two parts: the "prefix" and the "stem."
+The translated text is formed by switching the order of the prefix and the stem, adding the letters "ay" to the end.

 ### Assignment

-Your task is to write a simple program in 20 min to perform basic English to this foreign language translation.
-Your program does not need to expect inputs from the user.
-Create a function that makes the translation and call it using your own code.
+Write a program to perform basic English to this foreign language translation within a 20-minute timeframe.
+Create a function for translation and call it in your code.

 ### Sample session